 Date of Authorship for this Version

 Hansmann, Henry and Ayotte, Kenneth, "Legal Entities as Transferable Bundles of Contracts" (2012).
 Faculty Scholarship Series.
-Paper 3597.
+3597.